The best GPS watches 2024: feature-packed timepieces to keep you on course

 Reasons to avoid

 The Garmin Forerunner 955 doesn't look flashy, but it's the best GPS running watch you can buy right now.
-For us, the biggest selling point is the incredibly accurate multi-band GPS, which can be set to switch to single-band mode in areas with good reception to conserve battery life.
+For me, the biggest selling point is the incredibly accurate multi-band GPS, which can be set to switch to single-band mode in areas with good reception to conserve battery life.
 During a pre-measured 10km run, it was accurate to within a couple of meters despite the route taking me through two long tunnels.

 The Forerunner 955 includes all of Garmin's latest tools as standard, including heart rate variability, training readiness, real time stamina, and much more.
 It gives you a truly comprehensive picture of your current fitness level, the impact of your workouts, and how you can adapt your training plan to achieve your goals.